openpracticelibrary/openpracticelibrary/src/pages/practice/roam-boards.md

   The impact of ROAM boards is defined through a collaborative effort throughout the lifetime of the program.
 This encourages those involved to think creatively about how not only to solve or mitigate those problems, but also creates a sense of shared responsibility needed to uncover the hard problems that may end up being roadblocks to program success.

+  ROAM boards are scalable and can be used for individual teams as well as large programs of work.
 howTo: >-
   This activity should be done at the project kickoff as one of the final activities.
 It should come after planning as a way to assess the overall plan